zeebe-io/zeebe-chaos/chaos-days/blog/2024-10-24-Camunda-Exporter-MVP/index.md

 # Chaos Day Summary

-After a long pause I come back with some interesting to share and experiment with.
+After a long pause, I come back with an interesting topic to share and experiment with.
 Right now we are re-architecture Camunda 8.
-One important part (where I'm contributing on) is to get rid of Webapps Importer/Archivers and move data aggregation closer to the engine (inside a Zeebe Exporter).
+One important part (which I'm contributing to) is to get rid of Webapps Importer/Archivers and move data aggregation closer to the engine (inside a Zeebe Exporter).

 Today, I want to experiment with the first increment/iteration of our so-called MVP.
 The MVP targets green field installations where you simply deploy Camunda (with a new Camunda Exporter enabled) without Importers.

 **TL;DR;** All our experiments were successful.
-The MVP is a success, and we are looking forward to further improvements, additions.
-Next stop Iteration 2: Adding Archiving historic data and prepare for data migration (and polish MVP).
+The MVP is a success, and we are looking forward to further improvements and additions.
+Next stop Iteration 2: Adding Archiving historic data and preparing for data migration (and polishing MVP).

 ## Camunda Exporter